 Your website content management system is a framework that sits behind your website that enables you to easily manage your web pages and blog articles by yourself.
 You may want a technical person to help you set everything up but once it’s up, you can take over on the basic content update stuff.

 Most content management systems come with few free themes that you can use straight away.
 Themes are basically templates for the graphic design of your website with a few options you can tweak to make it uniquely yours e.g. colors, images and layout options.

 Free themes can be a good low cost option for coaches who want a website but are starting out on a small budget.
-FYI – I’ve used the basic themes that come free with WordPress for lots of my websites in the past and they work great!
+FYI – I got my start using the a basic, free WordPress theme.

 If you have more money to invest in your website you can:

-- Buy a more advanced theme for your content management system (I’ll be doing this soon for my websites– check out these cool themes!)
+- Buy a more advanced theme for your content management system (I’m currently using the Divi theme from these guys – check out these cool themes!)

 - Hire a graphic designer to create a custom design that sits on top of your content management system